ovh/public-cloud-examples/modules/database/m3db_pvnw/README.md

 - `subnet_name`: The name of the subnet.

-- `description`: The name of the database engine.`:
+- `description`: The name of the database engine.

 - `engine`: The database engine type.